 During my 10 or so years of working as a contractor/freelancer, I think I basically got used to not having much in the way of performance feedback.
 For me, knowing that I’d performed at least well enough to secure my next gig, was indication enough that I was heading in the right direction.

 Not everyone has the benefit of having had that experience though.
-So, partly in response to Lisa Crispin’s recent post, (though I’m sure she has had plenty of experience on which to draw), and mainly since remote working is becoming more prevalent… I think I can add some value by sharing what I’ve learned over the last 2-3 years of working 100% remotely.
+So, I think I can add some value by sharing what I’ve learned over the last 4-5 years of working 100% remotely.

 Please find my largely unfiltered advice for successful remote working, below.

 Invest in reliable hardware